 Welcome to StateoftheART, a boutique 'bricks-and-clicks' gallery which aims to inspire a new culture of art buying; where contemporary art is affordable, everybody is welcome, artists are championed and customers can easily find and buy art they love - no matter their taste.

-StateoftheART brings the gallery experience to you; discover the best early-career and emerging artists working in South Africa through our niche online gallery.
+StateoftheART brings the gallery experience to you; discover talented emerging and contemporary artists working in South Africa through our niche online gallery.
 All of our artists have been carefully selected by the StateoftheART Curatorial Panel; instead of showcasing thousands of artists, we choose to represent only a limited number so that you can be sure of the quality of the contemporary art for sale.
 Importantly, the majority of our proceeds from a sale are given to the artists who create these works, so when you buy art from StateoftheART you’re directly supporting our artists.

 I love being surrounded by art - I think you will too.